mhassanmanzoorsl/scripts/README.md

 done
 ```

-- For a number of Specific ENV Variables in all Functaion apps in a RG
+- This script checks for specific environment variables across all Function Apps within a resource group and displays their values in a table format.

 ```
 #!/bin/bash